n4bb12/7d2d-modlets/src/ZombieKnockdownDuration/README.md

-- Increased potential knockdown duration to between 0.5 and 5 seconds - makes the behaviour more random
+- Increases potential knockdown duration to between 0.5 and 5 seconds - makes the behaviour more random